ronan-dupont/ronan-dupont.github.io/DESIGN_SYSTEM.md

 ## Futuristic atmosphere refinement

 The full-width hero filaments are restored with a dark text veil, a cyan rim and a subtle portrait halo.
 The shared background uses static CSS halos and a grid masked toward the margins; the central reading area stays calm.
 Phone layouts simplify the background, and print removes all atmospheric pseudo-elements.
 No additional scripts, fonts or image requests are introduced.
 The numerical-linear-algebra illustration is now a decorative sparse matrix with column vectors, representing an abstract Ax = b without research data.

+## Academic identity and illustrated portrait

+The homepage name includes a responsive PhD suffix and the accessible name Ronan Dupont, PhD.
+The original avatar_2.png drawing is restored in the shared footer and in the localized Contact identity component.
+Its native size is 102 by 112 pixels; display sizes stay at or below that resolution.
+The footer image loads lazily and remains decorative beside the visible name.
+Contact uses a localized alternative description and keeps the existing contact details and professional links.